anyuzer/draft-ra-wiki/delivery/continuous-integration.md

 ## How

+### Story sizing

+It is important that user stories are kept small.
+Large tasks are broken down into smaller ones, until they can be accomplished within a day.

 ### Trunk based development

 For most changes, we now use Trunk Based Development.
 This means most changes are committed directly to master, without first making a branch.
 Sometimes branches are unavoidable, e.g. when doing large refactoring, etc., but these should be as short-lived as possible.

+### Feature toggles

+For stories that take longer than a day, consider using a "feature toggle" (in its most basic form, a boolean configuration plus an if/else block), where your feature is disabled in production upon deployment.
+You can leave it enabled in development and staging environments, for integration testing.
+This still ensures that code is integrated continuously, so there are less, if any, merge conflicts.

 ### Test driven development